leonjovanovic/drl-dqn-atari-pong/README.md

 *Grayscale, downsampling and cropped*

 ---
   In Pong every game is played until one side has 21 points.
 One point is gain when other side didnt manage to return ball.
 In terms of reward for our agent, he gains -1 reward if he misses ball, +1 reward if opponent misses ball and 0 reward in every other case.
 After one side collects 21 points total reward gained is calculated by agent.
-Therefore minimum total reward is -21, human-like performance is 0 and +21 is best possible outcome.
+Therefore minimum total reward is -21, human-like performance is over 0 and +21 is best possible outcome.

 ## DQN
   For the DQN implementation and the choose of the hyperparameters, I mostly followed [Mnih et al.](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
 I improved the basic DQN, implementing some variations like **Double Q-learning**, **Dueling networks** and **Multi-step learning**.
 You can find them summarized by [Hessel et al.](https://arxiv.org/pdf/1710.02298.pdf).